 Victorian Ornaments A program and discussion on the history of Victorian holiday traditions and the exquisite collection of hand made ornaments created by local resident Carol Norling.

-Storytime with Santa Bring your children for a fun evening with Santa.
+Storytime with Santa Bring your children for a fun and cozy gathering with Santa.
 Enjoy cookies and cocoa as Santa reads classic and contemporary Christmas stories.
 There are opportunities for photos with Santa, and each child will receive a souvenir cocoa mug.

 Tea with your Doll Our annual Tea with your Doll highlights a different period in time each year.
 Guests will learn about music, fashion, and customs of the time and enjoy refreshments typical of the era.
 Each child receives a goodie bag and American Girl themed prizes will be raffled off.
 Adult chaperone required, dolls and other lovies welcome!
 Ages 5+